Code-Institute-Submissions/TenburyWellsRFC/README.md

 ```
 6. Press Enter.
 Your local clone will be created.

-Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).
+Further reading and troubleshooting on cloning a repository from GitHub can be found [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits